-Applications must be signed by both the Director and school principal or superintendent and be accompanied by the full Participation Cooperative Fee (or a half-fee deposit with the balance to be paid by May 15).
-Bands that have not paid the full fee by May 15 will forfeit their Performance draw.
-If fees are not paid by May 31, the application will be cancelled without refund.
-As part of the Participation Cooperative, Bands receive twenty (20) Semi-Finals (general admission) tickets.
-Bands may then use these tickets as they choose, either selling or giving them to parents and boosters.
-Each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).
-These are included as part of the Participation Cooperative Fee.
+Registration is complete once an application form has been submitted, a consent form signed by the band director and school administrator, and the Participation Cooperative (enrollment) Fee has been paid (or a half-fee deposit with the balance to be paid by May 15).
+Bands that have not paid the full fee by May 15 will forfeit their Performance draw priority.
+If fees are not paid by May 31, the application will be canceled without refund.
+For applications submitted after March 31, the deposit option is not available, and the full fee must be submitted.
+As part of the Participation Cooperative, each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).